Creighton vs. Iowa: Odds, spread, over/under - November 14

 Creighton vs. Iowa Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available on several sportsbooks.
+See the odds, spread and over/under for this matchup at multiple sportsbooks.

 |Favorite